ICube-Robotics/acados_solver_ros2/README.md

 source install/setup.bash
 ```

 > [!NOTE]
 > If you are using ros jazzy or later, you might have to use a virtual environment or using the `PIP_BREAK_SYSTEM_PACKAGES` flag.
 > Otherwise, you might get the following error:
 > ```bash
 > ERROR: the following rosdeps failed to install
 >   pip:
 > rosdep installation of pip packages requires installing packages globally as root.
 > When using Python >= 3.11, PEP 668 compliance requires you to allow pip to install alongside
 > externally managed packages using the 'break-system-packages' option.
-> The recommeded way to set this option when using rosdep is to set the environment variable
+> The recommended way to set this option when using rosdep is to set the environment variable
 > PIP_BREAK_SYSTEM_PACKAGES=1
 > in your environment.
 > ```